Dr. Dolittle: It's a false alarm. There's nothing wrong with him. He just has gas.

 - Necessary Roughness: Coach Gennaro has massive chest pains and goes to a doctor, seemingly missing his team's final game.
 The doctor gives him an Expospeak Gag about his symptoms, then when asked "Is it fatal?" the doc replies: "Indigestion?
 Only in Mexico."

 - End of Watch: At the start of the story, two ambulance drivers named Rob Martin and Jason Rapsis are send to check on a man named Harvey Galen, who is suffering from severe chest pains.
 However, after a few belches and "a trombone blast from the nether regions that had his social X-ray of a wife booking for the kitchen", he already feels much better.

 - In the children's book, Farley Farts, Farley is farting a lot and his parents worry that it's a sign of something but the doctor assures them that all he has is gas and that "it'll pass".

 - In one episode of The Big Bang Theory, Sheldon realizes that he'll miss The Singularity by 100 years, and decides to take up healthy eating and regular exercise.
 However, on the night of his diet change, he comes to Leonard in a panic about his appendix being infected.
-Halfway down the stairs, he lets out a massive fart.
-He quickly gives up on the diet.
+As soon as they leave Leonard's room, he lets out a massive fart.
+He ultimately gives up on the diet.

 - On ER, Frank once thought he was having a heart attack.
 When a doctor tends to him, he lets out a burp.
 Annoyingly, NBC put the supposed "heart attack" in the episode's promo, but not the burp.